 Use In Specific Populations

-Opioids cross the placenta and may produce respiratory depression and psycho-physiologic effects in neonates.
-OxyContin is not recommended for use in women immediately prior to and during labor, when use of shorter-acting analgesics or other analgesic techniques are more appropriate.
-Occasionally, opioid analgesics may prolong labor through actions which temporarily reduce the strength, duration and frequency of uterine contractions.
+Opioids cross the placenta and may produce respiratory depression in neonates.
+OXYCONTIN is not recommended for use in women immediately prior to labor, when use of shorter-acting analgesics or other analgesic techniques are more appropriate.
+Opioid analgesics can prolong labor through actions which temporarily reduce the strength, duration and frequency of uterine contractions.
 However this effect is not consistent and may be offset by an increased rate of cervical dilatation, which tends to shorten labor.

 Withdrawal signs can occur in breast-fed infants when maternal administration of an opioid analgesic is stopped, or when breast-feeding is stopped.